olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

 _([Video source](https://www.youtube.com/watch?v=hCAIVe9N0ow&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=5))_

-==**有pgAdmin和Postgres在相同的virtual Docker networ中-->在pgAdmin中找到Postgres**==
+==**有pgAdmin和Postgres在相同的virtual Docker networ中-->在pgAdmin中找到本地的Postgres中的数据库**==

-`pgcli` is a handy tool but it's cumbersome to use. [`pgAdmin` is a web-based tool](https://www.pgadmin.org/) that makes it more convenient to access and manage our databases.
+`pgcli` is a handy tool but it's cumbersome（繁琐） to use. [`pgAdmin` is a web-based tool](https://www.pgadmin.org/) that makes it more convenient to access and manage our databases.
 It's possible to run pgAdmin  as container along with the Postgres container, **but both containers will have to be in the same _virtual network_ so that they can find each other.**

 Let's create a virtual Docker network called `pg-network`: